 feel coerced to participate.
 All research procedures are outlined on the IRB webpage.

 Suggestions for a Successful IRB Submission

-- Submit a copy of your NIH certificate, not just the number.
+- Submit a copy of your Human Subjects Ethics certificate, not just the number.
 This must be submitted even if you are seeking an IRB Exemption.

 - NOTE: Design and presentation of the research or poster is the responsibility of you and the course instructor.